Edale Camping Barn Cotefield Farm, Ollerbrook, Edale, Hope Valley, S33 7ZG

 This field barn at Cotefield Farm overlooks the famous Mam Tor and is at the start of the Pennine Way – great for walking holidays.
 The high moorland of Kinder and the wooded Derwent Valley are also within easy reach.
 Cotefield farm has been family run as a sheep farm for 4 generations.

 Edale Barn is a traditional camping barn or “stone tent” with a basic sleeping platform and a small communal living area with a table and benches.
 Adjoining the barn, but with external access, is a cooking area and separate toilet.
 There is no hot water or electricity.
 Please bring your own beds/camping mattresses, sleeping bags, cooking equipment and torches.
 The Old Nags Head pub at Edale is within walking distance and serves hot food.
-Cotefield farm also has 4 self-catering holiday cottages available sleeping from 2 to 6This accommodation is featured on our map of the Peak District.
+Cotefield farm also has 4 self-catering holiday cottages available sleeping from 2 to 6This accommodation is featured on our map of the Peak District and here is its own website.

 or call Sally Gee on